rmathew1992/olinjs-4-hw/README.md

 setInterval(alertMsg, 1000);
 ```

-`setInteval` takes a function to execute as it's first parameter and the interval to execute it at (in ms) as it's second parameter.
+`setInterval` takes a function to execute as it's first parameter and the interval to execute it at (in ms) as it's second parameter.

 Check out [this article on javascript timing](http://www.w3schools.com/js/js_timing.asp) for more details on how `setInterval` works.